mail2rishin/gcp/gcf/README.md

-This is for Google Functions
+02Nov2021:This is for Google Functions